kaiorosa1/100-days-of-code/log.md

 **Thoughts**: It was a very rushed session but it's the max the I can do today.
 Tomorrow I'll be continuing everything.
 I can't wait to finish Campo Minado and start working on JS projects.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/1353901bc2e65d6154c0019c55358873b4095199

+### Day 21: February 16, 2019

+**Today's Progress**:  I've worked on the nav bar in the Product Landing Page and I worked on Campo Minado freeing memory/.

+**Thoughts**: Not the most productive day but I did some things that was necessary.

+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/7170362eba63723a297c3263f639edbc52d8c599